 COVID-19 as Advancement's innovation opportunity

-With the end of a spring semester unlike any other, colleges and universities are assessing the dramatic shifts they made in response to COVID-19 and applying the lessons learned to plan for the future.
-As they do, many are finding that the changes they made have utility far beyond the fall of 2020—and not just in terms of remote learning.
+With the end of an academic year unlike any other, colleges and universities are assessing the dramatic shifts they made in response to COVID-19 and applying the lessons learned to plan for the future.
+As they do, many are finding that the changes they made have utility far beyond the spring of 2021—and not just in terms of remote learning.

 For example, advancement leaders are increasingly seeing COVID-19 not as a one-off occurrence that brought temporary changes in their approaches to philanthropy, alumni engagement, and advancement operations.
 Rather it is an accelerator of fundamental shifts that have been building for years.